Yijin911/Yijin911.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Attending the Georgia Statistics Day at the University of Georgia!
+Poster Presentation on the Georgia Statistics Day at the University of Georgia.